langdoc/UD_Komi-Zyrian/README.md

 Morphological annotations are created with [Giellatekno's](http://giellatekno.uit.no/) Komi-Zyrian morphological analysator, and the majority of dependencies are drawn manually, and there have been manual and semi-manual steps all over the place.
 However, the direction is toward more automatized methodology.

 Some of the annotations have been taken from [this collection](http://ilazki.thinkgeek.co.uk/brat/#/uralic/kpv), with the understanding that this data is intended as publicly available.

+## List of known problems

+- Subordinate clauses are often marked incorrectly
+- Conjunctions are classified haphazardly
+- Especially kpv-ud-ikdp.conllu treebank contains lots of Russian
+    - Not all Russian is marked with full Russian morphological tags, i.e. gender is probably often missing